luandro/meu-copiloto/README.md

 npm run dev:web
 ```

+### Audio manipulation

+These tools are currently being used for playing music and manipulating audio files, make sure you have them installed:

+- **[playerctl](https://github.com/altdesktop/playerctl):** A command-line utility for controlling media playback on Linux.
+Essential for managing music playback through voice commands.
+- **[ffmpeg](https://ffmpeg.org/):** A powerful multimedia framework capable of recording, converting, and streaming audio and video.
+It is used for various audio manipulation tasks within the application.

+### Speech-to-text

+**[whisper-ctranslate2](https://github.com/Softcatala/whisper-ctranslate2)** is used for STT.
+It's an efficient implementation of OpenAI's Whisper model for speech-to-text, using the CTranslate2 inference engine.
+To install and use whisper-ctranslate2 for transcribing audio to text, please refer to the instructions on the linked GitHub repository.
+Download models from [huggingface](https://huggingface.co/models?search=faster-whisper) and add location to `.env`.

 ### Text-to-speech

 We're using [piper](https://github.com/rhasspy/piper) for TTS services.
 Make sure to install it and have it available as `piper-tts` on the command-line.